iamnottheway/WeX/README.md

-# Heizenberg.Weather.Extractor/python
+# WeX : A python weather extractor

 Have you ever wanted to know, the current weather of a place, from a city name in a string?
 I guess you have thought of it some time in your life.

-Well, Heizenberg does that for you :)
+Well, WeX does that for you :)

-Heizenberg reads a string and looks for a city name, then it gives the current weather conditions of the city.
+WeX reads a string and looks for a city name, then it gives the current weather conditions of the city.

 Here's an example: